 - PPM 506 (4), Advanced Microeconomics for Policy Analysis

-Seminar and DissertationDoctoral students are required to attend at least 9 quarters of the Health Services Research Seminar, unless they complete the program in under three years.
+Seminar and DissertationDoctoral students are required to attend at least 8 quarters of research seminar, unless they complete the program in under three years.

 HSERV 592 (2)

-Health Services Research Seminar (minimum of 9 quarters, beginning with 2007 cohort)
+Health Services Research Seminar (minimum of 5 quarters)

 These seminars are a combination of presentations by students on their work in-progress and by UW faculty on the methods they are using and problems they face in conducting health services research.
 This course also builds professional skills by teaching successful strategies for: (1) writing grants and papers for publication and successfully navigating the peer review process;(2) disseminating results at national and state conferences, and to lay audiences; (3) translating research into practice and policy; (4) career development and job searches.

-There are many opportunities for student and faculty interaction during attendance at seminars and faculty meetings of specific interests, such as Maternal and Child Health, Social and Behavioral Sciences, Family Medicine, General Internal Medicine, Anthropology, Psychiatry and Health Services, Center for Statistics and Social Sciences, Sociology/Demography, Center for Cost and Outcomes Research, Fred Hutchinson Cancer Research Center Brown Bag Seminars, Group Health Research Institute, etc.
+There are many opportunities for student and faculty interaction during attendance at seminars and faculty meetings of specific interests, such as Maternal and Child Health, Social and Behavioral Sciences, Family Medicine, General Internal Medicine, Anthropology, Psychiatry and Health Services, Center for Statistics and Social Sciences, Sociology/Demography, Center for Cost and Outcomes Research, Fred Hutchinson Cancer Research Center Brown Bag Seminars, Kaiser Permanente Washington Health Research Institute, etc.

 Doctoral students are strongly recommended to pursue independent studies under faculty supervision or to conduct collaborative research by working as research assistants on faculty projects.
 These collaborations provide a base of experience from which the doctoral student can form a research question and conduct dissertation research.
 A student may choose to conduct a dissertation that is an offshoot of a faculty member's research project.
 Or a student may choose a dissertation topic unrelated to currently funded research, but supervised by faculty interested in the area.
 In either case, the dissertation proposal would outline an independent research study conceived and implemented by the student.